lovell/sharp/README.md

 `angle`, if present, is a Number with a value of `0`, `90`, `180` or `270`.

 Use this method without `angle` to determine the angle from EXIF data.
-Mirroring is currently unsupported.
+Mirroring is supported and may infer the use of a `flip` operation.

+#### flip()

+Flip the image about the vertical Y axis.
+This always occurs after rotation, if any.

+#### flop()

+Flop the image about the horizontal X axis.
+This always occurs after rotation, if any.

 #### withoutEnlargement()